-We studied in detail two samples that contain the last two generations of fluorite (Fl{geo} and Fl{og} described above) to investigate geochemical heterogeneities.
-PP18S7 shows several pyrite crystals at various depths while PP18S15 shows a single 300 pyrite at the surface of the sample (Fig. 5a and 5b respectively).
-Synchrotron radiation XRF mapping of a transect from Fl{geo} to Fl{og}2 shows areas of lower concentration of Ca within the Fl{og}2 exclusively (Fig. 5b), and higher concentrations of substituted elements such as Zr, Y, Sr, U, Th and Pb (Fig. 5a).
-Lead is present both into pyrite crystals (Fig.

-5a) and in $Fl{og}2$ (Fig. 6).
+investigate geochemical heterogeneities.
+PP18S7 shows several pyrite crystals at various depths, while PP18S15 shows a single pyrite at the surface of the sample (Fig. 5a and b, respectively).
+Synchrotron radiation XRF mapping of a transect from Fl{geo} to $Fl{og}2$ shows areas of a lower concentration of Ca exclusively within the $Fl{og}2$ (Fig. 5b) and higher concentrations of substituted elements such as Zr, Y, Sr, U, Th and Pb (Fig. 5a).
+Lead is present in both the pyrite crystals (Fig. 5a) and in $Fl{og}2$ (Fig. 6).